Lucius Licinius Crassus

-Lucius Licinius Crassus (140–91 BC) was a Roman orator and statesman.
-He was considered the greatest orator of his day, most notably by his pupil Cicero.
-Crassus is also famous as one of the main characters in Cicero's work De Oratore, a dramatic dialogue on the art of oratory set just before Crassus' death in 91 BC.
+Lucius Licinius Crassus (140 – September 91 BC) was a Roman orator and statesman who was a Roman consul and censor and who is also one of the main speakers in Cicero's dramatic dialogue on the art of oratory De Oratore, set just before Crassus' death in 91 BC.
+He was considered the greatest orator of his day by his pupil Cicero.

 Early life

 Lucius Licinius Crassus was born in 140 BC.
 It is not known exactly which Licinius Crassus his father was, as there are a number of similarly named Licinii Crassi active in the mid-second century BC.
-However, prosopographical investigation by scholars has established that he must have been a grandson of Gaius Licinius Crassus, the consul of 168 who marched his army from Gallia Cisalpina to Macedonia against the will of the Senate.
+However, prosopographical investigations by scholars have established that he must have been a grandson of Gaius Licinius Crassus, the consul of 168 who marched his army from Gallia Cisalpina to Macedonia against the will of the Senate.
 Lucius was, therefore, the child of one of this Gaius Crassus' sons.

 Lucius was taught at a young age by the Roman historian and jurist Lucius Coelius Antipater.
 He also studied law under two eminent statesmen, both of whom were from branches of the Mucii Scaevolae gens: Publius Mucius Scaevola (the father of Crassus' colleague as consul, Quintus Mucius Scaevola 'Pontifex'); and Quintus Mucius Scaevola Augur.
 The latter was still alive in the year of Crassus' death (91 BC), and appears alongside Crassus as a character in Cicero's De Oratore; he was also the father of Crassus' wife, Mucia.